 The Cardinal ranks seventh nationally defending the run, allowing just 89.5 yards per game, and has sacked opposing quarterbacks 19 times.
 Stanford held USC to 26 rushing yards in its 21-14 win last month.

 For the second straight week, the key to Cal's offensive efficiency was its ability to stay out of third-and-long situations.
-The Bears faced 11 plays of third-and-7 or longer in their 27-17 loss to Arizona State two weeks ago, an unacceptable number,
+The Bears faced 11 plays of third-and-7 or longer in their 27-17 loss to Arizona State two weeks ago, an unacceptable number, according to Tedford.

 In wins over UCLA and WSU, however, the Bears left themselves needing 7 yards or more just four times among their 23 third-down opportunities.
 They converted 12 of those 23 third downs.